borkdude/carve/README.md

   can be `:edn` or `:text`.
 The text output can be interpreted by editors like Emacs.
 This option can be combined with `:aggressive`.
 - `:silent`: when truthy, does not write to stdout.
 Implies `:interactive false`.
+- `:clj-kondo/config`: a map of clj-kondo config opts that are passed on to clj-kondo, which is used to analyze usages. e.g.: passing `{:skip-comments true}` will ignore function usage in `(comment)` forms.
+Note that the config in `.clj-kondo/config.edn` is used as well - options passed with this key will override options set in the clj-kondo config file.

 ``` shell
 $ clojure -M:carve --opts '{:paths ["test-resources"] :dry-run true}'